 A bar height director-style chair fits well with the style of the booth.
 It provides the artist with a comfortable place to sit, but the height of the chair will make it easier to be engaged and speak with potential customers as they pass by the booth.

 Here's another example of gridwalls used as a framework to display art.
-Again, we see they are backed with a white backing.

 In this case, the booth is under an extremely large tent provided by the show organizers.
 That blue and white stripe you can see at the top of the photo is the top of the large tent.
 There are many, many craft artists' booths in 10x10 spaces under that tent.